Teradata/stacki-wiki/Backend-Installation.md

 ## Re-Installation

-Because Stacki manages the PXE boot of all of backend nodes when it comes time to re-install a machine you can just change the boot action back to _install_, for example:
+Because Stacki manages the PXE boot of all of backend nodes, when it comes time to re-install a machine you can just change the boot action back to _install_, for example: